scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### Design Docker oriented

 CLI v1 was designed to offer a syntax close to the Docker syntax.
-For instance running a command such as `echo foobar` on a remote server is `scw run ubuntu-bionic echo foobar` which mimic `docker run ubuntu echo foobar`.
+For instance, running a command such as `echo foobar` on a remote server is `scw run ubuntu-bionic echo foobar` which mimic `docker run ubuntu echo foobar`.
 While this can be useful for some tasks, there are plenty of actions that don't fit in this paradigm.
-For instance, attaching to a running server sub resources such as a volumes or a security groups are not performed easily using this paradigm because Docker doesn't provide the same features.
+For instance, attaching to a running server sub-resources such as volumes or security groups are not performed easily using this paradigm because Docker doesn't provide the same features.

 In CLI v2 we offer support for a wide range of actions on all resources present and coming in the Scaleway Elements ecosystem.
-Action are organized around a set of verb such as `list`, `get`, 'create', 'update' that can be used with a wide-variety of products and does not suppose any preconceived workflow.
+Actions are organized around a set of verbs such as `list`, `get`, 'create', 'update' that can be used with a wide variety of products and do not suppose any preconceived workflow.

 ### No design for multiple products

 CLI v1 was created at a time targeting a single Scaleway Elements product: instance.
 Scaleway got many more products in its Elements ecosystem that need to be available from the CLI.
-Having ad-hoc commands for all our products was not going to be scalable solution.
+Having ad-hoc commands for all our products was not going to be a scalable solution.
 We needed to have a more systematic approach across all products.

 In CLI v2, we have a common syntax across all our products: service sub-resource verb.